mrcljx/js-routes/README.markdown

 Compatibility
 -
-The way JSRoutes is built it should be able to handle all of Rails options for Routes (optional params etc.).
+The way JsRoutes is built it should be able to handle all of Rails options for Routes (optional params etc.).

 Intellectual Property
 -